AI Transparency in Healthcare

 wireframe of patient side phone screen

-Clinician side features
+Clinician side features focus on feedback and community

 Bias Flags